Lorraine Watry watercolor artist

 Artist Statement

-I always notice how light touches the edge of an object, the unusual shapes in reflections, and the fantastic harmonies or contrasts of color.
-I feel like the casual observer may miss these subtle nuances of the world around us.
-My artistic mission is to try and depict the elusive or unrecognized moments of beauty in nature and everyday things.
+I notice how light touches the edge of an object, the unusual shapes in reflections, and the fantastic harmonies or contrasts of color.
+The casual observer may miss these subtle nuances of the world around us.
+My artistic mission is to try to depict the elusive or unrecognized moments of beauty in nature and everyday things.

 Shows and Awards